finos/code-scanning/README.md

 ## The solution
 We've evaluated **a lot** of services and tools but for some reason or other it's extremely hard to find one solution that ticks all the boxes.
 This is why we decided to create this repository.
 FINOS Security Scanning sets a baseline for the security scanning that our hosted projects need:

-- 5 supported build platforms - maven, gradle, python (and poetry), scala and node.
+- 6 supported build platforms - Maven, Gradle, Python (and Poetry), Scala (with SBT), NodeJS and Rust
 - A common approach to CVE scanning mechanism, which only examines runtime dependencies (anything else is - for now - out of scope).
 - Support direct and transitive dependencies
 - Ability to suppress warnings and efficiently manage false positives.
 Such suppressions MUST be part of the codebase and treated as an extremely important code